 - Reporting of the health and status of the media player itself

-- The ability to interrupt what’s playing on the screen for applications such as emergency messaging, mobile interactivity, etc.
+- The ability to interrupt what’s playing on the digital display for applications such as emergency messaging, mobile interactivity, etc.

 - The ability to synchronise content across different media players, to create large, spectacular experiences

 The trend in the digital signage industry is moving away from the Windows PC’s that used to dominate the market to smaller, less expensive solutions.
-There are two driving trends that are creating better products are far cheaper prices: non-PC solutions such as Linux, Android and Chrome and no-PC solutions, commonly referred to as System on Chip (SoC) screens that require no external media player, whatsoever.
+There are two driving trends that are creating better products are far cheaper prices: non-PC solutions such as Linux, Android and Chrome and no-PC solutions, commonly referred to as System on Chip (SoC) displays that require no external media player, whatsoever.

 Content Management and Distribution Software:

 Most software companies in the digital signage space call themselves a Content Management System (CMS).
 CMS companies typically offer the ability of a User Interface (UI), which allows users to upload and organise content, organise the content into a playback methodology (think playlists), create rules and conditions around playback, and distribute the content to a media player or groups of media players.

 While many features are standard across the industry, there are a number of key differences between vendors in the way that they manage content.
 The most important distinction is where the software is installed and managed, which directly impacts functionality, security and business models.

 On-Premise vs. Cloud:

 As is true for most technical trends in the world today, modern cloud companies were introduced to the world on a stage in California on January 9, 2007, where Steve Jobs announced the first iPhone.
 Along with the revolutionary interface, iconic form factor and the new concept of an “app store”, the iPhone changed the relationship that consumers have with their pictures.
 For the first time at scale, you could take a picture, share and it and store it on this thing called the “Cloud” (iCloud in Apple’s case) ensuring you never had to worry about losing your images again.